Introduction

 Postgraduate study is not required, although a vocational course in advertising is recommended, especially if your degree is in a field unrelated to advertising.

-However, because copywriters must be able to write, many firms prefer candidates with a bachelor’s degrees in English, communications, journalism, advertising, design, marketing, public relations, or media studies.
+However, because copywriters must be able to write, many firms prefer candidates with bachelor’s degrees in English, communications, journalism, advertising, design, marketing, public relations, or media studies.

 Because copywriters come from a variety of backgrounds, and competition in the advertising industry is fierce, graduates may not find work right away.
-However, following their end-of-course displays, some students from relevant programmes receive job offers.
+However, following their end-of-course displays, some students from relevant programs receive job offers.
 Work placements are available for several postgraduate degrees.

 Furthermore, marketing strategy and tactics across print and digital media, current trends in product display and sales approaches, and concepts and processes for offering customer and personal services are in great demand.